 Mr. Davis earned a B.A. in psychology from Georgetown University, and an M.B.A. from the Johnson Graduate School of Management at Cornell University.
 He began his career in the financial services industry in 1999.

 Industry start date: 2003

-Brendan Finneran is a portfolio manager at Rampart Investment Management Company (since 2012) and a managing director and equity trader at Virtus Investment Advisers (since 2016), both investment management affiliates of Virtus Investment Partners.
+Brendan Finneran is a portfolio manager at Rampart Investment Management Company, an investment management affiliate of Virtus Investment Partners.

 Prior to joining Rampart in 2008, Mr. Finneran was a trader and operations manager at Andover Capital Advisors, where he was responsible for operational account management (processing and settlement) for all equity, option, bond, bank debt, CDS, and swap trades.
 Prior to entering the financial industry, he held sales positions at Cone Jacquards and was an account manager at Robert Fleming.

 Mr. Finneran earned a B.A. in organizational behavior and management from Brown University.
 He is a member of the Market Technicians Association and holds the Chartered Market Technician® (CMT) designation.
 He began his career in the investment industry in 2003.